pog5/nealpasswordgame/README.md

 20. Password is on :fire:.
 Don't let it delet Paul!
 21. Add 4 of :man_lifting_weights:
 22. Needs to contain one of `"i am loved", "i am worthy", "i am enough"`
-23. Egg hatches, feed him 3 :bug: every minute
+23. Egg hatches, feed him a :bug: every 20 seconds or paste in 3 :bug: every 50 seconds~.
 24. Find a YouTube video with a randomly generated lengh.
   - Good luck with this one, I just generated my own using ffmpeg and then uploaded it to youtube:
   - `ffmpeg -loop 1 -i image.png -c:v libx264 -t DURATIONINSECONDS -pix_fmt yuv420p -vf scale=320:240 out.mp4`